erezarnon/jquery-file-tree/README.md

 #jQuery-File-Tree
 A highly customisable jQuery filetree plugin for displaying folder structures.

-> Warning: This plugin is still in development and API may keep changing. **Do not use this in production**.
-If you want to use it, you are free to do it *at your own risk*.
+> Warning: This plugin is still in development and API may keep changing.

+>In addition, please know that commits are being copied from a private repository, and are not tested after copying.
+Therefore, errors may be introduced in copying.

 ##Installation
 **Via Bower**